askovdal/fhfrmlf-preprocessing/increment-notes.md

    The model will be trained on the training data included in the code.
 * Then, we are going to make two subsets, 1 with tubes and 1 without and test it to report performance, tendencies and error audit in line with Laurens paper
 * Then we are going to brain storm about more intelligent test cases

+### Date: 15 March

+#### What did we achieve?
+* Made two subsets, one with tubes and one without, and converted them into .csv-files
+* Trained and tested top1-chexpert classifier with pretraiend weights on the two pneumothorax subsets from last time

+#### What did we struggle with?

+#### What would we like to work on?